electron/build-tools/README.md

 | e debug | Run the Electron build in a debugger |
 | e test  | Run Electron's spec runner           |

-As usual, any extra ars are passed along to the executable.
+As usual, any extra args are passed along to the executable.
 For example, `e node --version` will print out Electron's node version.

 ### `e debug`